SOTAmat/SOTAcat/README.md

 1. **Your radio controlled from a web page:**

    Acts as a WiFi hotspot in the field and a web server.
 Your radio becomes a web page allowing control of your radio.
 Just connect to the WiFi hotspot “SOTACAT_xxxx” SSID in the field, and once connected launch your web browser and navigate to the page [http://sotacat.local](http://sotacat.local) (some Android devcies don't understand `.local` addresses, in that case just use the URL [192.168.4.1](192.168.4.1) instead).
+For more detail, see "Initial Setup of SOTACAT Network connection" below.
    ![Hand-built SOTACAT module](https://sotamat.com/wp-content/uploads/2024/02/image-2.png)

 2. **SOTA/POTA Click-to-Pounce:**